Children develop a sense of who they are from birth. This identity is built on their relationships with:

-Life story work is important for looked-after children and young people to help them make sense of their family history and life outside the care system, as well as why they entered care.
+Life story work is important for looked after children and young people.
+It can help them to make sense of their family history and life outside the care system, as well as why they entered care.
 Life story work should be an ongoing process and should be done sensitively.
 Foster carers and others should be trained and supported to develop the skills to do this at a time and pace that is appropriate for the child.

-Links to Ofsted Judgements
+Links to Ofsted judgments

 This statement links to the following Ofsted judgements:

-'Children and young people have appropriate, carefully assessed and supported contact with family and friends and other people who are important to them.'
+- 'Children and young people have appropriate, carefully assessed and supported contact with family and friends and other people who are important to them.'

-'The recruitment, assessment, training, support, supervision, review and retention of foster carers including kinship carers (connected persons) and, as appropriate, special guardians, ensures that families are safe and sufficient in number to care for children and young people with a wide range of needs.
+- 'The recruitment, assessment, training, support, supervision, review and retention of foster carers including kinship carers (connected persons) and, as appropriate, special guardians, ensures that families are safe and sufficient in number to care for children and young people with a wide range of needs.
 This enables children to be placed with their brothers and sisters and have contact with their birth family and friends when it is in their best interests.'

-'Children and young people are helped to develop secure primary attachments with the adults caring for them.
+- 'Children and young people are helped to develop secure primary attachments with the adults caring for them.
 Social workers help them to understand their lives and identities through life history work that is effective and provided when they need it.
 Therapeutic materials are made available to the child and their family when and wherever the child is placed.'

-'Children and young people receive care that is sensitive and responsive to age, disability, ethnicity, faith or belief, gender, gender identity, language, race and sexual orientation.'
+- 'Children and young people receive care that is sensitive and responsive to age, disability, ethnicity, faith or belief, gender, gender identity, language, race and sexual orientation.'

-'Care leavers are positive about themselves.
+- 'Care leavers are positive about themselves.
 Their achievements are celebrated and the local authority shows they are positive and proud of their care leavers.'

 - contact with siblings and other people who are important to the child or young person